 What are we up to now?

-Oh, it's up to 5,000 total?
+Oh, it's up to 5,000 total.

-Total or is it 1,400 for this cycle?
+Total, or is it 1,400 for this cycle?

-When this re 14 of this cycle, 5,000 since all phenomenon began.
+1,400 of this cycle, but 5,000 since the whole phenomenon began.

-What when does that 5,000 predate?
+When does that 5,000 predate?

 Is it only 12 days ago?

-I thought of the 1400 versus 12 days.
+I thought of the 1,400, 12 days ago.

-So I what my point is 1,400 or 5,000.
+My point is, 1,400 or 5,000.

-Just like the media does a body count of American soldiers in Iraq.
+We need to start a car fire count, just like the media does a body count of American soldiers in Iraq.

 We need to get gleeful when we get to 1,500 cars, then start counting up to 2,000.

-If it's 5,000, we get gleeful when it gets to 5100, whatever it is.
+If it's 5,000, we get gleeful when it gets to 5,100, whatever it is.

-Uh this is not just the burning of Paris and the burning of France.
+Because I tell you what's happening over there, this is not just the burning of Paris and the burning of France.

-But I will guarantee you, even if these are just uh ruffled French ruffians, uh youth, if you will, guarantee you that there are jihadists all over Europe watching the reaction to this, gauging it, and uh making plans based on how much easier they think it might be to get away with this kind of thing in certain countries.
+But I will guarantee you, even if these are just ruffled French ruffians, youth, if you will, guarantee you that there are jihadists all over Europe watching the reaction to this, gauging it, and making plans based on how much easier they think it might be to get away with this kind of thing in certain countries.

 You can't throw out the fact that France has the third largest Jewish population in the world after Israel and New York.

-The the news cycle is set, it's all Bush's fault.
+The news cycle is set.

 Bush created terrorists.